browserengineering/book/book/invalidation.md

         style(child, rules, frame)
 ```

-Inside `style`, a couple of lines read from the parent node's style.
+Inside `style`, one code path reads from the parent node's style.
 We need to mark dependencies in these cases:

 ``` {.python expected=False}